harmonylang/harmonylang/README.md

 HarmonyLang provides general VS compatibility with RvR's [Harmony](http://harmony.cs.cornell.edu), a Python-like programming language for testing and experimenting with concurrent programs designed for Cornell University's CS 4410/4411 course.

-> **Warning**: HarmonyLang Beta is currently only known to be compatible with MacOS, due to it's reliance on the `cc` command.
+> **Warning**: HarmonyLang Beta is currently only known to be best compatible with MacOS, due to it's reliance on the `cc` command.
 We're working to include Windows compatibility, but the model checker is currently non-functional on Windows PCs.

-> **Warning**: This release contains the Harmony 0.9 compiler, which has since been replaced by the 1.0 compiler.
-Code written for Harmony 1.0 is not compatible with Harmony 0.9.
-To use the Harmony 1.0 compiler, download [HarmonyLang Beta](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang-beta).
+At present, you may also try to use the `(Server) Run Harmony` command to run Harmony files remotely.

 ## Features